SAN DIEGO, December 9, 2012 – In boxing, a single punch can make history. It can define a fighter’s career in one second.

 Pacquiao (now 54-5-2, 38 KOs) said he simply got careless.
 “I thought I had him.
 It’s not good.
 I was careless for the fight.
 I’m so overconfident, I thought I got him.”

 Pacquiao viewed a replay of the knockout.
-As he watched it, he said, “I thought I got him and…” and then shrugged.
+As he watched it, he said, “I thought I got him and…” then shrugged.
 “I just didn’t see his punches, I never expected his punches.”

-In the post fight news conference, trainer Freddie Roach agreed that it was a simple mistake by Pacquiao; that he was fighting better than he had in years but got careless.
+In the post fight news conference, trainer Freddie Roach agreed that it was a simple mistake by Pacquiao; he was fighting better than he had in years but got careless.
 “I thought he was fighting a great fight against a very strong opponent.
 I don’t believe in luck, but he walked into one.
 It happens.
 It was a good set-up, it was by design.
 It wasn’t a lucky punch.”

 It was also a disappointing defeat for Roach, whose fighters have had a poor record in 2012.
 He called it tough, saying “I hate to lose.
 I’ve been on a bit of a bad run lately.”